brendazam/brendazam.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there!
+title: "😃Hello there!
 Thanks for visiting my website, feel free to reach out!"
 excerpt: "About me"
 author_profile: true
 redirect_from: